-Disability comes in many ways, and in varied severity.
+Disability comes in many ways, and in varying severity.
 Some people have disabilities from birth; others have disabilities as a result of some events in the course of their lives, while others have it just by old age.
 Let us see these three broad areas of disability: Mental, Physical and Learning Difficulty.

 This kind often develops before the age of 18.
 It could be intellectual or psychiatric in nature.

-Psychiatric disability relates to the person's social abilities such as behavior, emotions and thinking.
+Psychiatric disability relates to the person's social abilities such as behavior, emotions, and thinking.
 Examples include autism and childhood psychosis.

 This type may either be a motor deficiency (mobility impairment) or a sensory impairment.

 Motor deficiency is related to the spinal cord, causing paralysis to some or all of a person’s limbs (hands and legs).
 It may also be related to the brain damage, which may occur before birth, during or after birth or after a stroke.
 An example is cerebral palsy.